Owyhee River: River modifications

 In northern Malheur County, approximately 20 mi upstream from its mouth on the Snake, the Owyhee River is impounded by the Owyhee Dam, creating the serpentine Lake Owyhee, approximately 52 mi long.
-The dam was constructed by the U.S. Bureau of Reclamation primarily to provide irrigation for the agricultural region in southeast Oregon and southwest Idaho, onions and hops are the staple crops in this region.
+The dam was constructed by the U.S. Bureau of Reclamation (part of the United States Department of the Interior), primarily to provide irrigation for the agricultural region in southeast Oregon and southwest Idaho, onions and hops are the staple crops in this region.
 Lake Owyhee State Park and scenic Leslie Gulch are along the eastern shore of the reservoir.
-Owyhee Dam was built in 1933 and eliminated anadromous fish such as salmon from the Owyhee River basin.
+Owyhee Dam was built in 1933 and eliminated anadromous fish such as spawning salmon from the Owyhee River basin.

 Protected areas

 In 1984, the United States Congress designated 120 mi of the river as Owyhee Wild and Scenic River under the Wild and Scenic Rivers Act of 1968 to preserve the river in its free-flowing condition.
 Part of the designation includes the section of the river downstream from the Owyhee Dam, where the river flows through a remote section of deeply incised canyons surrounded by high canyon rims that are habitat for mountain lion, bobcat, mule deer, California bighorn sheep, and a large variety of raptors.

 The Omnibus Public Land Management Act of 2009 designated 323274 acres on and around the Owyhee River in Idaho as wilderness.
-The bill was signed into law by President Barack Obama on March 30, 2009.
+The bill was signed into law by 44th President Barack Obama, two months after his inauguration on March 30, 2009.
 The new wilderness areas are: